How to Keep Your Skills Sharp When Returning to Work After Furlough

 Connecting online with colleagues and other professionals in your field will create learning opportunities and keep your skills in check.
 Following relevant companies and fellow professionals, reading articles posted by respected industry experts and engaging in discussion will all help.

 You may also use these channels to check in with clients and let them know you’re returning from furlough, to nurture existing professional relationships or spark new ones.

 Keeping in touch with managers and colleagues while you’re on furlough helps you keep up to speed with any developments and means you can hit the ground running when the time comes.
 The coronavirus pandemic has been a period of unprecedented change – systems, structures and the way people work have evolved to meet the needs of the ‘new normal’ and it’s important to have an ongoing insight into the new working environment that you’ll go back to.

-If you have missed training while you’ve been on furlough, find out if you can catch up with it before you go back.
+If you have missed any workforce training while you’ve been on furlough, find out if you can catch up with it before you go back.
 Talk to your managers to find out about changes and other developments you may have missed.

 If your workload has been partially covered by your colleagues, try to find a mutually agreeable time to discuss a hand-over.
 There may also be an opportunity for colleagues to continue with some of your responsibilities, allowing you to diversify your role and offer or develop new skills that benefit your company.

 It’s also worth considering a phased return to work, so discuss this with your managers.
 A phased return allows you to balance returning with learning and refreshing skills as well as managing other factors such as caring, childcare or home-schooling responsibilities.
 Remote working may also be a way to aid the transition.